Library of Congress

 Burning D.C.

-For most of the War of 1812 to this point, the U.S.-Canada border had been the primary theater of fighting.
-A year earlier, American forces had burned many buildings in York, the capital of Upper Canada, which Anthony S. Pitch, author of “The Burning of Washington: The British Invasion of 1814,” cites as the motivation for the British torching of Washington.
+Washington had limited strategic importance for the British, but it had great symbolic importance.
+A year earlier, American forces had burned many buildings in York, the capital of Upper Canada.
+Anthony S. Pitch, author of “The Burning of Washington: The British Invasion of 1814,” cites the incident as the motivation for the British torching of Washington.
+The British also hoped that the burning of the capital would demoralize the Americans.

-President James Madison and his advisors debated how to protect the capital during an emergency July 1 Cabinet meeting.
-But Secretary of War John Armstrong, who Pitch says was “infatuated with himself,” said that the British were preparing to march on Baltimore and D.C. was not a worry.
+President James Madison and his advisors debated how to protect the capital during an emergency July 1 Cabinet meeting, but Secretary of War John Armstrong said that D.C. was not a worry because the British were focused on Baltimore.

-Adm.
-George Cockburn commanded the Royal Navy squadron in the Chesapeake, and called for the attack on D.C. in order to gain a strategic position for an offensive against Baltimore.
-He also wanted to crush the morale of the Americans.
+British Adm.
+George Cockburn, commander of a Royal Navy squadron in the Chesapeake, called for the attack on D.C. in order to gain a strategic position for an offensive against Baltimore.
+He organized a two-thronged strike on Washington along with the forces of Maj.
+Gen. Robert Ross, who were sailing from Europe after taking part in the defeat of Napoleon.

+After receiving news of the battle, the residents of Washington raced out of the city before the British could arrive.
 First lady Dolly Madison escaped the city at the last moment after securing vital Cabinet documents.
-Paul Jennings, a 15-year-old slave, was able to salvage the famous portrait of George Washington.
+Paul Jennings, a 15-year-old slave, was able to salvage a famous portrait of George Washington.
 Senior clerk Stephen Pleasonton saved the Declaration of Independence, which would be placed in a gristmill near Georgetown.

 “Only two objects of art that were in the President’s House before the conflagration of August 1814 remain in the White House today,” according to Pitch’s account for the White House Historical Association: the portrait and a “small wooden medicine chest” saved before the fires.

-British leaders finished a dinner in the White House—known as the Executive Mansion or President’s House at the time—and then called for the burning of public buildings.
 The British set fire to the White House, the Treasury, and public buildings throughout the capital.
-Americans were left in the dark as to the fate of their president and other U.S. officials because news at the time was slow in coming, the Library of Congress explains.
+Americans were left in the dark as to the fate of their president and other U.S. officials because news at the time was slow in coming.

-For most of the War of 1812 to this point, the U.S.-Canada border had been the primary theater of fighting.
-A year earlier, American forces had burned many buildings in York, the capital of Upper Canada, which Anthony S. Pitch, author of “The Burning of Washington: The British Invasion of 1814,” cites as the motivation for the British torching of Washington.
+Washington had limited strategic importance for the British, but it had great symbolic importance.
+A year earlier, American forces had burned many buildings in York, the capital of Upper Canada.
+Anthony S. Pitch, author of “The Burning of Washington: The British Invasion of 1814,” cites the incident as the motivation for the British torching of Washington.
+The British also hoped that the burning of the capital would demoralize the Americans.

-President James Madison and his advisors debated how to protect the capital during an emergency July 1 Cabinet meeting.
-But Secretary of War John Armstrong, who Pitch says was “infatuated with himself,” said that the British were preparing to march on Baltimore and D.C. was not a worry.
+President James Madison and his advisors debated how to protect the capital during an emergency July 1 Cabinet meeting, but Secretary of War John Armstrong said that D.C. was not a worry because the British were focused on Baltimore.

-Adm.
-George Cockburn commanded the Royal Navy squadron in the Chesapeake, and called for the attack on D.C. in order to gain a strategic position for an offensive against Baltimore.
-He also wanted to crush the morale of the Americans.
+British Adm.
+George Cockburn, commander of a Royal Navy squadron in the Chesapeake, called for the attack on D.C. in order to gain a strategic position for an offensive against Baltimore.
+He organized a two-thronged strike on Washington along with the forces of Maj.
+Gen. Robert Ross, who were sailing from Europe after taking part in the defeat of Napoleon.

+After receiving news of the battle, the residents of Washington raced out of the city before the British could arrive.
 First lady Dolly Madison escaped the city at the last moment after securing vital Cabinet documents.
-Paul Jennings, a 15-year-old slave, was able to salvage the famous portrait of George Washington.
+Paul Jennings, a 15-year-old slave, was able to salvage a famous portrait of George Washington.
 Senior clerk Stephen Pleasonton saved the Declaration of Independence, which would be placed in a gristmill near Georgetown.

 “Only two objects of art that were in the President’s House before the conflagration of August 1814 remain in the White House today,” according to Pitch’s account for the White House Historical Association: the portrait and a “small wooden medicine chest” saved before the fires.

-British leaders finished a dinner in the White House—known as the Executive Mansion or President’s House at the time—and then called for the burning of public buildings.
 The British set fire to the White House, the Treasury, and public buildings throughout the capital.
-Americans were left in the dark as to the fate of their president and other U.S. officials because news at the time was slow in coming, the Library of Congress explains.
+Americans were left in the dark as to the fate of their president and other U.S. officials because news at the time was slow in coming.

 The burning of Washington did not defeat American morale, however.
 Instead, the “only time that an enemy force has ever entered the city” strengthened U.S. resolve, says John Miller for the Emmitsburg Area Historical Society.